Advanced Visualisation Lab

 New opportunities exist in the form of large-format two- and three-dimensional (stereoscopic) displays, tiled display walls, virtual reality headsets, and the use of cloud-based virtual desktop infrastructure.

-- support, enhance and extend the use of advanced visualisation
+- support, enhance and extend the use of advanced visualisation;

-- build capability in data visualisation
+- build capability in data visualisation; and

 - research, design, develop and implement new solutions, with an emphasis on accelerating the rate of discovery.